tylerpalcic/CEG4110-HW1/README.md

 ![](https://github.com/tylerpalcic/CEG4110-HW1/blob/master/screenshots/hw1_part2_scrnst.png)

 ## External Libraries
 A color picker library is used for the drawing canvas in tab 2 which can be found here:

 https://github.com/Pes8/android-material-color-picker-dialog?utm_source=android-arsenal.com&utm_medium=referral&utm_campaign=5609

-You may have to add some packaging options to the build.gradle inorder for the project to build once this color picker has been implemented.
+You may have to add some packaging options to the build.gradle in order for the project to build once this color picker has been implemented.
 The ones that I added are here:

 This one up top right inside the "android" opening curly-brace.